andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ---
 layout: post
 permalink: /how-aura-frames-scales-for-peak-load-ruby-on-rails
-title: "Scaling Rails at Aura Frames: Lessons from Splitting to 8 Primaries and reaching #1 in the App Store"
+title: "Scaling Rails at Aura Frames: Splitting to 8 Primaries and Reaching #1 in the App Store"
 hidden: true
 ---

 <div class="summary-box">
 <strong>📌 Overview</strong>
-<p>Ruby on Rails has helped make it possible to scale out the database layer, meeting the demands of millions of customers setting up millions of digital frames.</p>
+<p>Ruby on Rails has helped make it possible to scale out the database layer, meeting the demands of millions of Aura Frames customers enjoying their digital photo frames.</p>
-<p>In 2025, the Aura Frames team added primary databases to expand capacity for peak write and read load ahead of Christmas Day, the busiest day of the year for the company.
-Rails helps manage pools of connections for each primary database, within the same codebase.</p>
+<p>In 2025, the team added additional primary databases to expand capacity for peak write and read load ahead of Christmas Day, the busiest day of the year for the company.
+Rails manages queries and schema changes for each primary database within the same codebase, and now with the additional capacity of many primary databases.</p>
-<p>With 8 primary databases in total, each server instance can be vertically scaled ahead of peak load, and back down for cost savings.</p>
+<p>With 8 primary databases in total, each server instance can be vertically scaled ahead of peak load.
+When load returns to normal levels, instances are scaled down for cost savings.</p>
-<p>To make this possible within a single Ruby on Rails codebase, the team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> feature in Active Record, which replaces SQL joins but still combines data from tables in different databases.</p>
+<p>The team leveraged native support for Multiple Databases and the <code>disable_joins: true</code> feature in Active Record, the ORM for Ruby on Rails.
+The disable_joins feature replaces SQL joins, issuing multiple SELECT statements to combine data in the application from different databases.</p>
-<p>This post looks back at the technical details of that plan, as well as a variety of additional data layer scaling tactics, that culminated in a successful Christmas 2025 season, and a peak App Store ranking of #1 in the US and Canada.</p>
+<p>This post looks back at the technical details of that plan, as well as a variety of additional data layer scaling tactics, that culminated in a successful Christmas 2025 season, with peak U.S. and Canadian Apple App Store and Google Play Store rankings of #1.</p>
 </div>

 ## Building With Ruby on Rails
-The Aura Frames platform has been built with Ruby on Rails since the beginning.
+The Aura Frames platform has been built with Ruby on Rails since the beginning (more than 10 years ago!).
 Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per hour (~11.4K requests per second), and processing a peak of 11.8 million background jobs per hour.
+On the database side, the sum of DB peak transactions per second (TPS) was 226K.

-For an introduction to the Aura Frames company and products, please check out Part 1 of this series.
+For an introduction to the Aura Frames company and products, and a deeper dive on the Postgres side of things, please check out [Part 1](/postgresql-rds-scaling-aws-christmas-day-peak#postgres-scaling-challenges-and-solutions) of this series.

 **Brief Recap from Part 1**: Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.